-- 7.3.1 All plans of subdivision, severances and site plans which are approved along a Village road, shall be subject to a road widening dedication sufficient to achieve the minimum right-of-way width established by this Plan. - 7.3.2 The minimum right-of-way for Village roads on the rural designated lands shall be 20 m (66 ft.) and in the urban areas shall be a minimum 16 m (52 ft.) if it is an existing opened or unopened road allowance, but which may be increased to 20 m (66 ft.) if it is a new road.
+- 5.3.1 All plans of subdivision, severances and site plans which are approved along a Village road, shall be subject to a road widening dedication sufficient to achieve the minimum right-of-way width established by this Plan. - 5.3.2 The minimum right-of-way for Village roads in the rural area shall be 20 m and in the urban area shall be 16 m.

-7.4 PROPOSED ROAD WIDENINGS
+5.4 PROPOSED ROAD WIDENINGS

-All Village roads shall be considered Designated Roads, pursuant to the site plan control policies of this Plan, and shall have a minimum width as described in Section 7.3.2.
+All Village roads shall be considered Designated Roads, pursuant to the site plan control policies of this Plan, and shall have a minimum width as described in Section 5.3.2.
 As a condition of site plan approval, road widenings may be required to bring Village roads up to the minimum required width, and may be taken in equal amounts from both sides of the road, except that where a road widening has already been taken from one side of a Designated Road, then the required road widening shall be taken only from the other side of the road.

-7.5 PRIVATE ROADS
+5.5 PRIVATE ROADS

-- 7.5.1 The Village shall not be responsible for providing municipal services to those residents whose lots front on a private road, except garbage collection where the private roads are accessible.
-Those considering development along such private roads for waterfront lots, should consider such development in terms of the policies of Sections 6.4.2.4 and 6.4.2.6. - 7.5.2 Where Limited Services Residential Development is located on a private road, the minimum rightof-way width shall be 9 m (30 ft.).
-Where an existing private road does not meet the required minimum width, Council may require a widening to increase the right-of-way to 9 m (30 ft.), as a condition of development approval. - 7.5.3 The Village will not assume any private roads which do not meet the standards of the Village. - 7.5.4 New private roads shall not be permitted except in a common elements plan of condominium where the private road is a component of the common elements.
+- 5.5.1 The Village shall not be responsible for providing municipal services to those residents whose lots front on a private road, except garbage collection where the private roads are accessible.
+Those considering development along such private roads for waterfront lots, should consider such development in terms of the policies of Sections 3.5, 3.27 and 4.3.4. - 5.5.2 Only those uses identified in Section 3.14 shall be permitted on private roads or unopened road allowances.
+Where the Limited Services Residential development is located on a private road, the minimum right-of-way width shall be 9 m.
+Where an existing private road does not meet the required minimum width, Council may require a widening to increase the right-of-way to 9 m, as a condition of development approval. - 5.5.3 The Village will not assume any private roads which do not meet the standards of the Village.